d8corp/watch-state-react/README.md

   }
 }
 ```

 #### Event
-Use `event` if you wanna change several states in one action.
+Use `event` if you want to change several states in one action.
 ```typescript jsx
 import React, {Component} from 'react' import watch, {state, event} from '@watch-state/react'